 Contact your local office to see if they keep tabs on insurance information and if that info is available to the public.
 In most cases, they check car insurance by number plate, so you’ll need the vehicle’s license plate or VIN number in question.
 A small fee may be charged as well.

 Check with major auto insurance companies

-There is a good chance that the vehicle is insured by a major national insurance provider like Progressive, Allstate, State Farm or numerous other insurance companies that operate in your state.
+There is a good chance that the vehicle is insured by a national insurance provider like Progressive, Allstate, State Farm or numerous other insurance companies that operate in your state.

 Check with local police

 This one also depends on local policies.
-Most police officers can check if a vehicle is currently insured as driving without insurance is a serious driving infraction.
+Most police officers can check if a vehicle is insured as driving without insurance is a serious driving infraction.
 Whether they release that information to you depends on the local policies, but it doesn’t hurt to check.

 How to find out if a car is insured after an accident?